S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 **Basic Flow:**
 1. Each container or pod periodically selects a random subset of peers to send heartbeat signals to.
-2. The selected peers listen for incoming heartbeat signals from their peers.
-3. Upon receiving a heartbeat signal:
+2. Upon receiving a heartbeat signal:
    - If the sender is already marked as active, the receiving container or pod updates the latest activity timestamp for that sender.
    - If the sender was previously marked as inactive and has been inactive for at least double the heartbeat timeout period, and it now sends a heartbeat signal, the receiving container or pod re-adds it to the table and marks it as active.
    - Otherwise, the sender is still considered to be inactive, and it's gossip table is ignored.
-4. Each container or pod shares its gossip table containing information about when peers were last active when sending out heartbeat signals.
+3. Each container or pod shares its gossip table containing information about when peers were last active when sending out heartbeat signals.
-5. Upon receiving a heartbeat signal, each container or pod merges the received gossip table with its own to ensure consistency and update its records accordingly.
+4. Upon receiving a heartbeat signal, each container or pod merges the received gossip table with its own to ensure consistency and update its records accordingly.
-6. Periodically, each container or pod iterates through its heartbeat table to identify peers that have not received any information for a while.
+5. Periodically, each container or pod iterates through its heartbeat table to identify peers that have not received any information for a while.
-7. Peers that have been inactive for an extended period, beyond a predefined threshold, are marked as failed.
+6. Peers that have been inactive for an extended period, beyond a predefined threshold, are marked as failed.
-8. Monitoring systems track the frequency of heartbeat signals and raise alerts if abnormalities or failures are detected.
+7. Monitoring systems track the frequency of heartbeat signals and raise alerts if abnormalities or failures are detected.

 **Alternative Flows:**
 - In scenarios where network partitions or communication issues occur, the system may employ quorum-based approaches or consensus algorithms to maintain integrity and availability.